-28. Visit the Grounds of Alexandra
+28. Visit the Grounds of Alexandria

 The Grounds is not far away from Sydney Park, one of the most popular dog parks in Sydney.
 Nearly all the park is 24-hours off-leash, except for a few small sections like the playground and near the barbecue areas.
 It’s perfect for a long afternoon stroll.

 29. Explore the Glebe Foreshore